 Duke’s Camp: Our full report

-With its 9 tented chalets raised on wooden decks and nestled among mature ebony and leadwood trees, Duke’s aims to blend into the landscape.
-Whether in doubles, twins or the family tent – two en-suite rooms with a lounge in between – guests will find rooms redolent of old-style safaris with many a quirky twist.
+With its 8 tented chalets raised on wooden decks and nestled among mature ebony and leadwood trees, Duke's blends beautifully with the landscape.
+Whether in doubles, twins or the family tent (two en-suite rooms, separated by a shared lounge and set on one raised deck with a plunge pool) guests will find rooms evocative of safaris from a bygone era, created with a clever eye for detail.

-Not for Duke’s the standard tent linings; here you’ll be almost enveloped in patterned drapery that sets the scene for mahogany furniture, four-poster beds and Persian rugs on polished floors.
-Brass fittings in the en-suite bathroom continue the theme, while on each private deck you’ll find both leather directors’ chairs and a chaise-longue from which to scan the plains in front for wildlife.
+Through traditional zip doors, you’ll find a lavish interior.
+In place of standard tent linings, you'll be almost enveloped in patterned drapery that sets the scene for vintage mahogany furniture, historical artworks, and raised four-poster beds under mosquito net canopies with Evening Breeze cooling systems.
+Persian rugs on polished floors and brass fittings in the en-suite bathroom continue the theme, while on each private deck you'll find both leather directors' chairs and a lounger from which to scan the plains and waterways in front for wildlife.

-The same style permeates the main area, where you can cosy down at low tables in the tea tent, or relax in the more traditional lounge with a view out onto the plains.
+The same style pervades the open fronted main area, where you can cosy down at low tables on large cushions in the tea tent, or relax in the more traditional lounge with a view out onto the channel and the plains beyond.
 In keeping with safari tradition, meals are served at one long table, either outside under the trees or in the dining area.
-Either way, polished crystal and antique cutlery are the order of the day; dining is taken seriously here.
+Either way, polished crystal and antique cutlery clink over delicious fare.

-Wildlife watching can continue around the pool while as night falls the firepit comes into its own to chat over the day’s adventures.
+Wildlife watching can continue from around the pool, while as night falls the firepit comes into its own to chat over the day's adventures.
+On one recent visit, we particularly enjoyed seeing a pair of Pel's fishing owls roost within the camp's African ebony (jackalberry) trees.

 Our view